real-space/tfQMRgpu/README.md

 ![tfQMRgpu Logo](docs/logo/tf_QMR.png)

-The transpose-free Quasi Minimal Resdiual library for GPUs
+The transpose-free Quasi Minimal Residual library for GPUs
 ----------------------------------------------------------
     A CUDA implementation for graphical processors of the transpose-free Quasi-Minimal Residual method (tfQMR) for